zephyrproject-rtos/zephyr/samples/bluetooth/scan_adv/README.rst

    :name: Scan & Advertise
    :relevant-api: bt_gap bluetooth

-   Combine BLE Broadcaster & Observer roles to advertise and scan for devices simultaneously.
+   Combine Bluetooth LE Broadcaster & Observer roles to advertise and scan for devices simultaneously.

 Overview
 ********

-A simple application demonstrating combined BLE Broadcaster & Observer role functionality.
+A simple application demonstrating combined Bluetooth LE Broadcaster & Observer role functionality.
 The application will periodically send out advertising packets with a manufacturer data element.
 The content of the data is a single byte indicating how many advertising packets the device